-Police stand guard in front of a property being investigated in connection with an alleged slavery case in Brixton, south London, on Nov.
+Police stand guard in front of a property in Brixton, south London, on Nov.
 23.

 LONDON -- One of the three women allegedly held captive in a London home for 30 years wrote hundreds of love letters to a neighbor, according to reports.